-Traded biochar must be labeled containing the name and address of the trader, the feedstock the biochar was made from, the C-content, and the year of production.
+Traded biochar must be labeled containing the name and address of the Biochar Trader, the feedstock the biochar was made from, the C-content, and the year of production.

-17. Endorsement and Certification of the Artisan C-Sink Manager
+17. Endorsement of the Artisan C-Sink Manager

-The endorsement process contains a full application review by Carbon Standards (in general, this implies several review rounds and may include consulting by the Ithaka Institute, and or other experienced Artisan C-Sink Managers).
-After being trained and endorsed by Carbon Standards, Artisan C-Sink Managers are certified by the following steps:
+The endorsement process contains a full application review by Carbon Standards (in general, this implies several review rounds and may include consulting by external partners.